IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 #### Include statements

 Include statements should be placed at the top of the file, after the license header and before any other code.
-In header files, they should be placed after header guards and `extern C` guards.
+In header files, they should be placed after header guards and before `extern C` guards.

 Include only what is necessary to compile the source code.
 Adding unnecessary includes means a longer compilation time, especially in large projects.
 Each header and corresponding source file